What is occupational therapy?

 - social activities

 OTs must have a degree in occupational therapy and be registered with the Australian Health Practitioner Registration Agency (AHPRA).
-You can check if an OT is registered or make a complaint on the AHPRA website.
+You can check if an OT is registered on the AHPRA website.

 What does an occupational therapist do?